ga4gh/data-security/AAI/README.md

 Embedded Access Tokens are claims in a Broker's token that can then be sent to OTHER brokers' `/userinfo` endpoints for further user claims.

-Embedded Document Tokens are not expected to be used with a provider's `/userinfo` endpoint and will have everything in them to verify their provenance and will have the necessary claims in them already.
+Embedded Document Tokens cannot be revoked and no `/userinfo` endpoint is provided for them, however they stilll offer a signature that can be used to verify their provenance and always contain the necessary claims in them already.

 #### Services parties are responsible for providing